Integrate with Salesforce

 1. In your Salesforce account, navigate to the Impact Setup tab.

-In this step you'll identify which conditions in Salesforce need to occur in order for impact.com to track it as a conversion event.
+In this step, you'll identify which conditions in Salesforce need to occur for impact.com to track it as a conversion event.

-1. In the Impact Integration app in Salesforce, select the Impact Monitoring tab.
+1. In the Impact Integration app in Salesforce, select the Impact Event Triggers tab.

-1. Under the Enable sending events when records are created section, use the toggles to choose which events will trigger a conversion event in Impact when a record is created in Salesforce for that object.
+2. Under the Enable sending events when records are created section, use the toggles to choose which events will trigger a conversion event in impact.com when a record is created in Salesforce for that object.

-2. Under the Enable sending events when records are updated section, use the toggles to choose which events will trigger a conversion event in Impact when an object's record is updated in Salesforce.
+3. Under the Enable sending events when records are updated section, use the toggles to choose which events will trigger a conversion event in impact.com when an object's record is updated in Salesforce.

 The multiple field selections act as an OR statement — for example, if Lead Status and Lead Source are selected for an object, a conversion event is created whenever either field is modified.